glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

   It computes `x` to the power of `n`, then increments `n`, and finally returns the previous computation.
 This function has a side effect because its behavior modifies the variable `n` outside the function's scope.
 Even if it doesn't directly affect the function's output, we still consider it to produce a side effect.
 Side effects like this should be avoided in functional programming.
 A good principle is to not use global state or initial state at all.

-- **Referential Transparency** : Referential transparency is a property of function that allows a function's output to be replaced by its equivalent output.
+- **Referential Transparency**: Referential transparency is a property of function that allows a function's output to be replaced by its equivalent output.

-  Here's an example of referential transparency in Python programming language :
+  Here's an example of referential transparency in Python programming language:

   ```python
   # define function that takes two number and return the sum